Free to listen & subscribe podcast with award winning artists Can Art Save Us?

 Musa Motha, award-winning dancer, national hero in South Africa, Britain's Got Talent finalist.

 Paula has interviewed throughout her career.
-Jazz, blues and music legends, including Ray Charles, Curtis Mayfield, Herbie Hancock, Isaac Hayes, Bo Diddley, Lionel Richie and Quincy Jones for NBC TV.
-Hollywood and film cast for BSkyB Movies, artists and makers across prestigious arts and heritage venues.
+Jazz, blues and music legends, including Ray Charles, Curtis Mayfield, Herbie Hancock, Isaac Hayes, Bo Diddley, Lionel Richie, Ry Cooder and Quincy Jones for NBC TV.
+For BSkyB Movies, Hollywood stars and film casts also working as an Exec Producer and the Head of Production.
+Across prestigious museums, galleries and Arts venues, she has interviewed artists and makers.

-Paula is an Associate Member of the Arts and Wellbeing Centre at Brighton University.
-She has studied with Sussex Mindfulness, part of the NHS, the University of Oxford Mindfulness Centre and the Compassion Institute led by Dr. Thupten Jinpa, the principal English translator to H.H. the Dalai Lama.
+Paula is a Research Associate with the internationally leading, Sidney de Haan, Arts & Wellbeing Centre.
+The Centre makes an internationally leading contribution to critical scholarship, research, and practice in the field of arts and health.
+Paula is also an Associate Member of the Arts and Wellbeing Centre at Brighton University.
+She has studied with Sussex Mindfulness, part of the NHS, and the Compassion Institute led by Dr. Thupten Jinpa, the principal English translator to H.H. the Dalai Lama.
 She is interested in the relationship between psychology, neurology and contemplative sciences in relation to wellbeing and the Arts.

 "Such a great roving and in-depth conversation with Paula at Can Art Save Us?
 Yes, it can!
 A great pleasure."